Frequently Asked Questions

 19. What role does technology have in the center.

 We provide an Ipad in each classroom for teacher-specific documentation on each child's day.
 The staff will have access to document basic care components, take pictures of activities, send and receive messages with parents of enrolled children in the classroom and perform developmental assessments.
 Each classroom has a child-friendly music library downloaded.
 The staff have access to their work schedules, time clock and company handbooks.
 The Ipad is otherwise locked for restricted access.
+For more information on this, see our Enrollment & Tuition page.

 20. When do staff members and children wash hands?